adamzvolanek/DevRackDocs/prowlarr.md

 Within "Sync Profiles" modify "Minimum Seeders" to 5.

+### Settings --> Indexers

+Follow TRaSH Guides page on [FlareSolverr](https://trash-guides.info/Prowlarr/prowlarr-setup-flaresolverr/) to configure.

+If site is down, follow these instructions.

+- Select the + symbol and select 'FlareSolverr'.
+- Name the Indexer Proxy
+- Add the `flaresolverr` tag
+- Configure the host. e.g. `http://flaresolverr:8191`
+- Select "Test" and click "Save".

+Adding FlareSolverr will be done in the [Indexer](#indexers) section of the doc.

 ### Indexers

 Select Indexers and "Add New Indexer".
 Select the indexer desired to be added.